+-d {all,imports,bootloader,noarchive}, -debug {all,imports,bootloader,noarchive}

--d <all,imports,boot< th="">loader,noarchive&gt;,debug <all,imports,bootloader,noarchive> R Provide as-</all,imports,bootloader,noarchive></all,imports,boot<> loader,noarchive>,debug <all,imports,bootloader,noarchive> R Provide as-</all,imports,bootloader,noarchive> sistance with debugging a frozen application.
-This argument may be provided multiple times to select several of the following options all: All three of the following options imports: specify the -v option to the underlying Python interpreter, causing it to print a message each time a module is initialized, showing the place (filename or built-in module) from which it is loaded.
-See https://docs.python.org/3/using/cmdline.html#id4 bootloader: tell the boot- loader to issue progress messages while initializing and starting the bundled app.
-Used to diagnose problems with missing imports noarchive: instead of storing all frozen Python source files as an archive inside the resulting executable, store them as files in the resulting output directory. -s,strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows) noupx Do not use UPX even if it is available (works differently between Windows and nix)
+R|Provide assistance with debugging a frozen application.
+This argument may be provided multiple times to select several of the following options. - all: All three of the following options. - imports: specify the -v option to the underlying Python interpreter, causing it to print a message each time a module is initialized, showing the place (filename or built-in module) from which it is loaded.
+See https://docs.python.org/3/using/cmdline.html#id4. - bootloader: tell the bootloader to issue progress messages while initializing and starting the bundled app.
+Used to diagnose problems with missing imports. - noarchive: instead of storing all frozen Python source files as an archive inside the resulting executable, store them as files in the resulting output directory.

+-s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows)

---upx-exclude FILE Prevent a binary from being compressed when using upx.
-This is typically used if upx corrupts certain binaries during compression.
+--noupx Do not use UPX even if it is available (works differently between Windows and if upx corrupts certain binaries during compression.
 FILE is the filename of the binary without path.
 This option can be used multiple times.